eric-lu-VT/DEPRECATED-Reddit-Discord-Alert/README.md

 # Reddit-Discord-Alert

-Automatically detects new posts containg the specified queries and in the specified subreddits, and sends them to the corresponding Discord server.
+Automatically detects new posts made on Reddit that match the specified queries and are in the specified subreddits, and sends them to Discord.

 ## Impressions